Stochastic grid bundling method for backward stochastic differential equations: Introduction

 The problem that we are interested in is the numerical approximation of BSDEs.
 These equations form a popular subject of research in quantitative finance ever since their introduction in \cite{pardoux_peng_1992} and related works.
 The connection between BSDEs and partial differential equations (PDEs) also provides the opportunity of solving PDEs (in high dimensions) with stochastic methods.
-However, the computational difficulties of solving BSDEs prevents them from being widely used in practice.
+However, the computational difficulties of solving BSDEs prevent them from being widely used in practice.
 Therefore, efficient algorithms for the approximation of high-dimensional BSDEs are of great interest.
-In fact, there are numerous works just focussing on the application of Monte Carlo methods to BSDEs, including \cite{BOUCHARD2004175, CRISAN20101133, doi:10.1137/16M106371X, lemor2006, Bender2012}.
+In fact, there are numerous works just focusing on the application of Monte Carlo methods to BSDEs, including \cite{BOUCHARD2004175, CRISAN20101133, doi:10.1137/16M106371X, lemor2006, Bender2012} and some of these could be integrated with our proposed scheme for further development.
+For example, in \cite{ding2017aregression}, the authors proposed a regression basis based on a Fourier-cosine expansion in a least-squares scheme for BSDEs, which can possibly be used as a basis function in our SGBM algorithm.
 As far as we know, there is no study of a combined approach based on the regress-later scheme and a localization Monte Carlo technique for these equations, which is the goal of this work.

 In this article, we consider the application of SGBM to decoupled Forward Backward Stochastic Differential Equations (FBSDEs) of the form